 - Eggs size large - Many recommend using room-temperature eggs, but the egg temperature doesn't matter in this recipe.

-I also tested four different gluten free flour blends to see which work best for gluten free muffins.
+๐ Sandi Says: I tested four different gluten free flour blends in this recipe to see which works best for gluten free muffins.

-Are you ready to give this easy blueberry muffin recipe a try?
-Preheat your oven to 350 degrees F, and be sure the oven rack is in the middle setting.
+Are you ready to try this easy blueberry muffin recipe?
+Preheat your oven to 350 degrees F, and make sure the oven rack is in the middle setting.

 Step 1: Add your dry ingredients to a large